The Police nor the Courts are obligated to tell you about all the penalties for speeding tickets.

 Speeding tickets and licence suspensions can affect your insurance rates.

-Although one minor speeding ticket may not affect your insurance rates, any accumulation of speeding tickets will cause the insurance company to consider the driver to be a high risk and increase the rates, Read More about Insurance and Speeding Tickets >.
+Although one minor ticket may not affect your insurance rates, any accumulation of traffic tickets will cause the insurance company to consider the driver to be a higher risk and can increase the rates.